 Let's look at a simple way to provide recurrent aviation SMS training to most of your organization's employees within budget using aviation safety articles.
 When you can provide recurrent SMS training very cheaply, you can see the benefits outweigh the costs.

 - What Is Aviation Safety Training in Aviation SMS - Includes Videos to Use

 - Why Employees Can’t Stand Aviation SMS Training

 - 4 Pillars | 10 Things You Need to Know about Aviation Safety Training

 While regulations state that SMS training must be delivered, there are no requirements stating how the training must be delivered.
 Furthermore, there are no standards as to the quality of the training.
 This ambiguity confuses many safety professionals.

 I'm not saying that your training should be substandard.
-To realize benefits from a safety program, you must be willing to do some work.
+To realize the benefits of a safety program, you must be willing to do some work.
 You should not ignore hazard identification and hazard reporting training for all employees.
 Hazard identification and reporting are among the most important part of every SMS program.
 Therefore, you should ensure each employee is trained in these areas, including:

 - Initial training; and

 - Recurrent training (every 12 to 18 months).